ZOO-Project/ZOO-Project/docs/contribute/code.rst

 Contribute code
 ===============

-Anybody is welcome to share source code and to report bugs or feature requests using the following instructions.
+Anybody can take part to the `ZOO-Project <http://zoo-project.org>`__ developement and is welcome to:

+ * Share new source code or correction

+ * Create tickets to report bugs

+ * Write a new feature request.

 Submit new code
 --------------------------